Object Lock

 2. Enable Object Lock

-Enabling Object Lock itself does not automatically lock objects.
+Enabling Object Lock does not lock objects automatically, but allows you to control object locking.

 AWS CLI